 The College Settlement Residential Summer Camp

-Our residential camp offers camping experiences to children ages 8-12 who could not otherwise afford such opportunities.
+Our overnight camp offers a five-day or twelve-day summer camping experience.
+Enrollment is open to children ages 8-14 from the five-county Philadelphia area (Philadelphia, Bucks, Chester, Delaware, Montgomery.)
 The College Settlement Camp offers children from different ethnic, cultural and social backgrounds the opportunity to live, play and learn together.
 We do not discriminate as to race, creed, color, national origin, special needs or gender.

 Teen Adventure Program